 Also known as: AMP, Dermatan sulfate - urine, Urine heparan sulfate, Urine dermatan sulfate or Heparan sulfate - urine

-Mucopolysaccharides are long chains of sugar molecules found throughout the body, often in mucus and in fluid around the joints.
+Mucopolysaccharides are long chains of sugar molecules in the body.
+They are often found in mucus and in fluid around the joints.

 There is no special preparation needed.